Table of Contents

 They compared this to other findings from around the globe, and discovered that 60% of all doctors in the United States believed that all Nicotine containing products, including vaping products, carried the same level of risk and harm as one another.
 This obviously shows that they will not have much forthcoming when it comes to recommending them to their patients.

-Comparison to GPs in England: If you’ve read my previous article about stopping smoking here in England, you’ll know that Vaping is now taking pole position as the preferred method recommended by GPs to try and help people quit smoking.
+Comparison to GPs in England: If you’ve read any of my previous articles about stopping smoking here in England, you’ll know that Vaping is now taking pole position as the preferred method recommended by GPs to try and help people quit smoking.

 The majority of GPs here in England are advocates of Vaping, and will refer people to their local stop smoking services to help them start their journey, whilst recommending the use of E-Cigarettes to their patients.
 The attitudes towards Vaping does vary though in the UK, with it not being considered a good method to quit smoking in Scotland and definitely not recommended by any GPs in Ireland.
 You can read more about this HERE.